 How are you paying the tuition for your bootcamp?

-I took a loan with Skills Fund to pay for Thinkful.
+I took a loan with Skills Fund (now Ascent Funding) to pay for Thinkful.
 I like that I have 6 months to complete my bootcamp and 2 months to find a job before I have to start paying the loan back.
 They also don't have a penalty for full payment.
 If I'm lucky enough to land a job with a much higher salary than what I'm making right now, I can make larger payments and have less interest.

 What was the application process at Thinkful?